cspablocortez/cspablocortez.github.io/README.md

 The project is built with [Jekyll](https://jekyllrb.com/).
 It uses [Github
-Actions](https://github.com/features/actions) to compile the project and serve over [Github Pages](https://pages.github.com/).
+Actions](https://github.com/features/actions) to compile the project and serve it with [Github Pages](https://pages.github.com/).